 GtkSignalListItemFactory

-GtkBuilderlistItemFactory is convenient when GtkListView just shows the contents of a list.
-Its binding direction is always from an item of a list to a child of GtkListItem.
+GtkBuilderlistItemFactory is convenient when GtkListView just shows the contents of a list model.
+Its binding direction is always from an item of the list to a child of GtkListItem.

 This section shows just some parts of the source file listeditor.c.
 If you want to see the whole codes, see src/listeditor directory of the Gtk4 tutorial repository.

-The sample program is a list editor and data of the list are strings.
-It’s the same as a line editor.
+The sample program is a list editor and the data in the list are strings.
+It’s similar to a line editor.
 It reads a text file line by line.
 Each line is an item of the list.
-The list is displayed with GtkColumnView.
-There are two columns.
-The one is a button, which shows if the line is a current line.
-If the line is the current line, the button is colored with red.
-The other is a string which is the contents of the corresponding item of the list.
+The list is displayed with a GtkListView.
+The list view contains strings which are the contents of the corresponding items in the list model.

 List editor

-The source files are located at src/listeditor directory.
-You can compile end execute it as follows.
+You can compile the source file and execute it as follows.

 • Download the program from the repository.